 Of the patients with complications, 1% to 2% will have the disease spread from the lungs to other parts of the body, a process call dissemination, with meningitis being the most serious and lethal result.
 The increased risk to African Americans and Filipinos seems to come from having a higher rate of dissemination.
-Filipinos are said to be 192 times more likely to die of the disease than white people.
 People with weakened immune systems are also at additional risk.

 There is no practical ways to prevent valley fever.
 Avoiding airborne dust and dirt from at risk areas is recommended but not 100% effective.
 Some sources recommending using recirculating air conditioning when traveling through these risk areas.
 Most patients recover with no treatment, but with dissemination, antifungal drugs are used.
 Sometimes surgery is needed to remove lung cavities.